 Are there any alternatives to chlorine and chloramine?

 Yes – UV purification is capable of eliminating bacteria, viruses and other nasties in tap water just as chlorine and chloramine can.
 But this water treatment method isn’t used on a large scale as it’s too costly.
-If your water supply comes from the city, there’s nothing you can do about chlorine and chloramine in your water aside from remove them.
+If your water supply comes from the city, there’s nothing you can do about chlorine and chloramine in your water aside from removing them.
 If you have your own well, you can choose to treat your water with UV purification rather than using chemicals.

 What is the NSF 42 certification?